 A buyer or seller may need sole agency representation if:

-Transaction brokerage is also inappropriate if the real estate professional is a party to the transaction (as the buyer or seller) or is a family member or business associate of one of the parties in the transaction.
-It would make it very difficult and unrealistic to expect the industry professional to treat both parties in an even handed, objective and impartial manner.
+Transaction brokerage is also inappropriate if the real estate licensee is a party to the transaction (as the buyer or seller) or is a family member or business associate of one of the parties in the transaction.
+It would make it very difficult and unrealistic to expect the licensee to treat both parties in an even handed, objective and impartial manner.

-Your industry professional can only disclose your personal information to others if you give them permission or it is required by law.
+Your licensee can only disclose your personal information to others if you give them permission or it is required by law.